Skip to main content

 17 mentions Positive Neutral Negative

 The game is characterized by significant stability issues, including numerous bugs, glitches, and matchmaking problems, which detract from the overall experience.
-While players acknowledge its fun gameplay and potential for improvement, many recommend waiting for further updates to address these stability concerns before fully engaging with it.
-Overall, the game is seen as a promising but currently flawed title in early access.
+While players acknowledge its fun gameplay and potential for improvement, many recommend waiting for further updates to address these stability concerns before fully committing.
+Overall, the game is seen as a promising but currently flawed title, particularly in its early access state.

 • “Still a buggy mess with bad matchmaking.”